northern-information/bellhop/readme.md

 # Setup

-1. On your Octatrack card, create a new set called `LOBBY`.
+1. On your Octatrack card, create a new set called `BELLHOP`.
 This should be located at the root of the card.
 2. Enter USB mode.
-3. On your Octatrack, clone this repository here: `/LOBBY/.git`
+3. On your Octatrack, clone this repository here: `/BELLHOP/.git`
 4. Work on the Octatrack as you you normally would.
 5. Push changes via git like you normally would.